semaphoreci/semaphore/docs/versioned_docs/version-CE/using-semaphore/jobs.md

 ### Interactive debug with SSH {#ssh-into-agent}

-TODO: update instructions. it seems SSH on self-hosted agents does not work

 You can debug a job interactively by SSHing into the agent.
 This is a very  powerful feature for troubleshooting.

 ![An interactive SSH session](./img/ssh-debug-session.png)